- Faith and Worship

 Well, after this question took me captive, I couldn't help but ask myself earnestly how much I was willing and able to give to God?
 I always knew the answer to it, but I wasn't ready to abandon myself in his loving arms yet.

-I’m now ready to embark on this exciting journey, where I honestly hope to learn to trust God and find him in all things.
+I am now in my second year at the House of Formation in Little Rock where I continue discerning his will in my life.
 My deepest desire is to help catch the world on fire with the love of God through the priesthood.
-Thanks and God bless!
+Thanks, and God bless!